balena-io-experimental/proxy-mitm/README.md

 ## Requirements

-Required is basic understanding on how to operate balena devices.
+Basic understanding of how to operate balena devices is required.

 ## Create Fleets

-Create two separate balena fleets called `proxy-mitm` and `proxy-client`.
+Create two distinct balena fleets named 'proxy-mitm' and 'proxy-client'.

-The `proxy-mitm` fleet should only have one device added to it.
-That device will run a proxy service and a DNS forwarder.
+The 'proxy-mitm' fleet will consist of only one device responsible for operating a proxy service and a DNS forwarder.

-The `proxy-client` fleet could be used by multiple devices.
-Those devices will have their Redsocks proxy client configured and pointed to the device from the `proxy-mitm` fleet.
+The 'proxy-client' fleet can accommodate multiple devices with the same Redsocks proxy configuration.

 ## Proxy Device

-Push this repository towards the `proxy-mitm` fleet and provision the proxy device with it.
-This could be a physical balena device or a virtual device.
+Push this repository to the 'proxy-mitm' fleet and provision the proxy device with it.
+The device can be a physical balena device or a virtual device.

-One good option is using Virtual Machine Manager (virt-manager) with a "Generic x86_64 (GPT)" image, but please use device type that is most convenient for you.
+One good option is to use Virtual Machine Manager (virt-manager) with a "Generic x86_64 (GPT)" image, but please select the device type that is most convenient for you.

-The device should be easily accessible through a local physical or virtual network.
+Ensure that the device is easily accessible through a local physical or virtual network.

 Since the device will be used for exploration and debugging purposes, it is a good practice to provision it in [development mode](https://docs.balena.io/reference/OS/configuration/#developmentmode).

 Connect the proxy device to a local network and start it.

-From the balena dashboard take note of the local IP address of the device.
-In this README we will be using the `192.168.111.36` IP address, but that would be different in your setup.
+From the balena dashboard, take note of the local IP address of the device.
+In this README, we will be using the `192.168.111.36` IP address, but it may differ in your setup.

 ## Verify Proxy

-After provisioning and running the proxy device verify that the proxy is running by opening `http://192.168.111.36:8081/` in your browser.
-This would display the Mitmweb UI with no captured requests listed.
+After provisioning and running the proxy device, verify that the proxy is operational by opening `http://192.168.111.36:8081/` in your browser.
+This should display the Mitmweb UI with no captured requests listed.

-From your development machine or another device on the same network run `nslookup www.balena.io 192.168.111.36` to verify that the DNS forwarder is functioning properly.
+From your development machine or another device on the same network, execute the command `nslookup www.balena.io 192.168.111.36` to confirm the proper functioning of the DNS forwarder.

 ## Store Mitmproxy Certificate

-Open a terminal to the `proxy` container of the proxy device.
+Open a terminal to the 'proxy' container of the proxy device.

-Run `cat ~/.mitmproxy/mitmproxy-ca-cert.pem | base64 -w 0` and store the produced string on your development computer.
-It is a long base64 single line string that ends with `=` (e.g. `LS0tLS1CRU ...
+Execute the command `cat ~/.mitmproxy/mitmproxy-ca-cert.pem | base64 -w 0` and store the resulting string on your development computer.
+It is a lengthy base64 single line string that concludes with `=` (e.g., `LS0tLS1CRU ...
 UtLS0tLQo=`).
-This is the encoded self-generated certificate of Mitmproxy and will be used on the devices from the `proxy-client` fleet.
+This encoded string is the self-generated Mitmproxy certificate and will be utilized on the devices from the 'proxy-client' fleet.

 ## Client Device

-Provision a device with the `proxy-client` fleet created at the beginning.
-You do not need to push any application code and containers to it yet.
+Provision a device with the 'proxy-client' fleet created at the beginning.
+You do not need to push any application code or containers to it at this stage.

 Connect the client device to the same local network and start it.

 ## Configure config.json

-Add `"dnsServers": "192.168.111.36"` entry to the config.json to use the DNS forwarder on the proxy device.
-Depending on how you have configured your local network you may not need it at all, but it is added for convenience.
+Add the entry `"dnsServers": "192.168.111.36"` to the config.json to utilize the DNS forwarder on the proxy device.
+Depending on your local network configuration, you may not need this entry, but it is included for convenience.

-Add `"balenaRootCA": "LS0tLS1CRU ...
-UtLS0tLQo="` entry with the saved encoded Mitmproxy certificate.
-This is needed by the proxy in order to decode HTTPS content.
-In a normal proxy setting this won't be usually needed, but it is another huge convenience for debugging and exploration purposes.
+Include the entry `"balenaRootCA": "LS0tLS1CRU ...
+UtLS0tLQo="` with the saved encoded Mitmproxy certificate.
+This is necessary for the proxy to decode HTTPS content.
+While this may not typically be required in a regular proxy setup, it is needed here for debugging and exploration purposes.

 ## Configure Redsocks